-- Cycling: Cycling on a regular or stationary bicycle enhances overall circulation.
+- Cycling on a regular or stationary bicycle enhances overall circulation.

 - Pedaling: Lying flat on your back, lift legs off the floor and pedal as if riding a bicycle.
 The higher the legs are held, the better the circulation to them.
 Lowering the legs while still pedaling will help to work the abdominals and tone the stomach muscles.

-- Leg lifts: To most improve circulation to the legs, lie flat on your back on the floor.
+- Leg Lifts: To improve circulation to the legs, lie flat on your back on the floor.
 Lift one leg at a time until perpendicular to the floor.
 Hold the position for at least 10 seconds and then return the original position.
 Repeat with opposite leg.